 Your business needs insurance to cover risks associated with your liabilities, assets and income.

-The type of insurance you need will depend on your business and the industry you’re in.
+The type of insurance you need depends on your business and industry.

-Depending on your business, there may be compulsory insurance, such as:
+Your business may have compulsory insurance, such as:

 - third party personal insurance, for any motor vehicles you own (through vehicle registration)

 - public liability insurance, for certain types of companies and professions.

 Other insurances are not compulsory but should be considered.